ramilushev/audiosprite/README.md

 [![Build Status](https://secure.travis-ci.org/tonistiigi/audiosprite.png)](http://travis-ci.org/tonistiigi/audiosprite)

+### Fork purpose?

+This fork adds the option to supply your own ffmpegPath for audiosprite to spawn the process from.
+I combined this with [ffmpeg-installer](https://github.com/kribblo/node-ffmpeg-installer) to create audiosprites on windows machines without any codec installations or PATH modifiations.

 ### What?

 This is a `ffmpeg` wrapper that will take in **multiple audio files** and combines them **into a single file**.
 Silent gaps will be put between the parts so that every new part starts from full second and there is at least 1 second pause between every part.
 The final file will be exported in `mp3`, `ogg`, `ac3`, `m4a` and `caf`(IMA-ADPCM) to support as many devices as possible.
 This tool will also generate a `JSON` file that is compatible with [Howler.js](https://github.com/goldfire/howler.js) or [zynga/jukebox](https://github.com/zynga/jukebox) framework.